shr88296/Nari/README.md

 - Our work was heavily inspired by [SoundStorm](https://arxiv.org/abs/2305.09636), [Parakeet](https://jordandarefsky.com/blog/2024/parakeet/), and [Descript Audio Codec](https://github.com/descriptinc/descript-audio-codec).
 - Hugging Face for providing the ZeroGPU Grant.
 - "Nari" is a pure Korean word for lily.
-- We thank Jason Y. for providing help with data filtering.
+- We thank Jason Y. for his help with data filtering.

 ## ⭐ Star History